Ian-Goodall-Halliwell/micaflow2.0/docs/source/index.rst

 Overview
 ========

-Micaflow2.0 is a modular neuroimaging pipeline designed for processing structural and diffusion MRI data.
+Micaflow is a modular neuroimaging pipeline designed for processing structural and diffusion MRI data.
 Built on Snakemake workflow management system, it provides reproducible and scalable neuroimaging analyses with robust preprocessing, registration, and feature extraction capabilities.

 .. raw:: html